thehalfbloodguy/pocketbook2notion/README.md

 * prettify README
 * does not make sync file invisible on reader?
 * error handling
+* support for all OS (add Windows, Mac)
 * add links to Usage section
 * different books can have the same name & cause collisions if matched only by name
+* if you export notes & there already is a page for that book - it adds (n) at the end - take it into account
+* turn quote block into "quote" type
+* book structure detection (main formats: fb2, epub) & insert notes according to it